churimb/think/doc/spark.md

 Shuffle behavior can be tuned by adjusting a variety of configuration parameters.
 See the ‘Shuffle Behavior’ section within the Spark Configuration Guide.

-RDD Persistence
+## RDD Persistence（持久化）
 One of the most important capabilities in Spark is persisting (or caching) a dataset in memory across operations.
 When you persist an RDD, each node stores any partitions of it that it computes in memory and reuses them in other actions on that dataset (or datasets derived from it).
 This allows future actions to be much faster (often by more than 10x).
 Caching is a key tool for iterative algorithms and fast interactive use.

 You can mark an RDD to be persisted using the persist() or cache() methods on it.
 The first time it is computed in an action, it will be kept in memory on the nodes.
 Spark’s cache is fault-tolerant – if any partition of an RDD is lost, it will automatically be recomputed using the transformations that originally created it.

 In addition, each persisted RDD can be stored using a different storage level, allowing you, for example, to persist the dataset on disk, persist it in memory but as serialized Java objects (to save space), replicate it across nodes.
 These levels are set by passing a StorageLevel object (Scala, Java, Python) to persist().
 The cache() method is a shorthand for using the default storage level, which is StorageLevel.MEMORY_ONLY (store deserialized objects in memory).
 The full set of storage levels is:

-Storage Level	Meaning
+Storage Level|	Meaning
+-|-
-MEMORY_ONLY	Store RDD as deserialized Java objects in the JVM.
+MEMORY_ONLY|	Store RDD as deserialized Java objects in the JVM.
 If the RDD does not fit in memory, some partitions will not be cached and will be recomputed on the fly each time they're needed.
 This is the default level.
-MEMORY_AND_DISK	Store RDD as deserialized Java objects in the JVM.
+MEMORY_AND_DISK|	Store RDD as deserialized Java objects in the JVM.
 If the RDD does not fit in memory, store the partitions that don't fit on disk, and read them from there when they're needed.
-MEMORY_ONLY_SER
-(Java and Scala)	Store RDD as serialized Java objects (one byte array per partition).
+MEMORY_ONLY_SER|    (Java and Scala)	Store RDD as serialized Java objects (one byte array per partition).
 This is generally more space-efficient than deserialized objects, especially when using a fast serializer, but more CPU-intensive to read.
-MEMORY_AND_DISK_SER
-(Java and Scala)	Similar to MEMORY_ONLY_SER, but spill partitions that don't fit in memory to disk instead of recomputing them on the fly each time they're needed.
+MEMORY_AND_DISK_SER|    (Java and Scala)	Similar to MEMORY_ONLY_SER, but spill partitions that don't fit in memory to disk instead of recomputing them on the fly each time they're needed.
-DISK_ONLY	Store the RDD partitions only on disk.
+DISK_ONLY|	Store the RDD partitions only on disk.
-MEMORY_ONLY_2, MEMORY_AND_DISK_2, etc.	Same as the levels above, but replicate each partition on two cluster nodes.
+MEMORY_ONLY_2, MEMORY_AND_DISK_2, etc.|	Same as the levels above, but replicate each partition on two cluster nodes.
-OFF_HEAP (experimental)	Similar to MEMORY_ONLY_SER, but store the data in off-heap memory.
+OFF_HEAP (experimental)|	Similar to MEMORY_ONLY_SER, but store the data in off-heap memory.
 This requires off-heap memory to be enabled.
 Note: In Python, stored objects will always be serialized with the Pickle library, so it does not matter whether you choose a serialized level.
 The available storage levels in Python include MEMORY_ONLY, MEMORY_ONLY_2, MEMORY_AND_DISK, MEMORY_AND_DISK_2, DISK_ONLY, and DISK_ONLY_2.

 Spark also automatically persists some intermediate data in shuffle operations (e.g. reduceByKey), even without users calling persist.
 This is done to avoid recomputing the entire input if a node fails during the shuffle.
 We still recommend users call persist on the resulting RDD if they plan to reuse it.

-Which Storage Level to Choose?
+## Which Storage Level to Choose?
 Spark’s storage levels are meant to provide different trade-offs between memory usage and CPU efficiency.
 We recommend going through the following process to select one:

 If your RDDs fit comfortably with the default storage level (MEMORY_ONLY), leave them that way.
 This is the most CPU-efficient option, allowing operations on the RDDs to run as fast as possible.